As many as 24% of high school students (more than 5 million) have abused medications. Most commonly by using medication prescribed for family members.

 Question: Is there a secure location to dispose of medication?

 YES.
 Prescription medication drop boxes are located in the ACC Police East Precinct, 3035 Lexington Rd., and West Precinct at Georgia Square Mall, 3700 Atlanta Hwy. between the hours of 8 AM - 5 PM, MON- FRI.
 Sharps and liquids are not accepted.
 Contact the ACC Police Dept. at (706) 613-3330 x248 for more info.
+The Epps Bridge Walmart, 1911 Epps Bridge Pkwy, also has a medication drop box located at the pharmacy.
+It is available when the pharmacy is open.
+Sharps and liquids are accepted at this location.
+It is recommended to remove the prescription label before disposing of your medication.

 Question: Should I flush old medications down the toilet?